 - Plastic packing peanuts

-The 2 foam cones give the shape that you need for the trees.
+The two foam cones are give the shape that you need for the trees.
 All you need to do is cover them with leaves!

-The leaves are easy to attach.
-Just add a small dot of glue on the back center at the bottom of each leaf.
-This will allow the leaves to stick quickly and will still let them move at the top to give a nice finished look.
+To attach the leaves, add a small dot of glue on the back center at the bottom of each leaf.
+This will allow them to stick quickly and will still let them move at the top to give a nice finished look.

 TIP: The glue will be hot to touch.
 Use an old pencil with the eraser almost gone to hold the glue till it sticks to keep from burning your fingers.